TrueBurn/codebase-scribe-ai/docs/LLM_CLIENTS.md

 1. Create a new class that inherits from `BaseLLMClient`
 2. Implement all abstract methods
-3. Add the new provider to the `LLMClientFactory`
+3. Register the new provider with the `LLMClientFactory`

 Example: